-Patients are however often referred to our London clinic for specialist surgery, after core issues are known.
-Also fair to say that in a number of cases, surgical intervention will be the solution.
+Patients are however often referred to our London clinic for specialist surgery, after likely causes are known.
+Fair to say that in a number of cases, surgical intervention will be the solution.

 For salivary gland stones, or similar blockages, breaking them down, or manual removal will be needed, of the stones, possibly individual glands.
 Surgery is again probable to remove cysts, or a range of growths.

 Whilst non surgical answers can apply, our wish is to provide a long term cure for patients, avoid recurrence and see a return to normal life.

 Surgery is not too onerous, a local anaesthetic and half day surgery in a fair share of cases, or general anaesthetic and a night’s stay for others.

 Care At Our London Clinic

 You are welcome to see how salivary glands work and interact.
 A complete understanding of your condition and wishes are our starting point, treatment is discussed with you, always fully explained.